-SECTION F: HEALTH AND SAFETY POLICY
+SECTION F: SAFETY POLICY

 The NPAIHB is committed to ensuring the safety of its employees, clients, and Board members while engaged in Board activities.
-Employees are required to immediately report any unsafe or hazardous conditions they become aware of to their supervisor and the Human Resources Manager and to take any practical steps to prevent any persons or property from being harmed by the unsafe condition(s).
-Supervisors are required to report such conditions to the Executive Director and are required to take whatever practical steps within their power to prevent any persons or property from being harmed by the condition(s).
-Failure to comply with these reporting requirements will result in disciplinary action.
+Employees are required to immediately report any unsafe or hazardous conditions they become aware of to the Executive Director and to take any practical steps to prevent any persons or property from being harmed by these conditions.
+Supervisors are required to report such conditions to the Executive Director and are further required to take whatever practical steps within their power to prevent any persons or property from being harmed by these conditions.
+Failure to comply with these reporting requirements will subject the employee to Disciplinary Action.

-All employees are required to report work-related accidents to the Human Resources Manager as soon as possible.
-Employees away from the Board office who suffer a work-related injury must phone in a report to the Human Resources Manager as soon as possible.
+All employees are required to report work-related accidents to the designated safety officer (Human Resources Office) by close of business on the working day during which the accident occurred.
+Employees away from the Board office who suffer a work-related injury must phone in a report to the Safety Officer within 24 hours of the accident.